StudioEtrange/celery-flask-samples/README.md

 ## Sample #2

-Simple example with a simple API with Flask and Flask-RESTPlus (frontend) an asynchronous job manager with Celery/Redis (backend)
+Simple example with a simple asynchronous API with Flask and Flask-RESTPlus (frontend) an asynchronous job manager with Celery/Redis (backend)

 API is documented with swagger.